KiranLDA/MSc_Protected_Areas/README.md

 ## Packages

+1. Open the R project `MSc_Protected_Areas.Rproj`
-Go to `code/01_installation.R` to get a list of R packages to install.
+2. Go to `code/01_installation.R` to get a list of R packages to install and run that code.
 They are also copied below:

 ```r
 install.packages("prioritizr")